jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 	mov	4dh,#0

 ```
 Initially, 21h.4 will be clear so we won't jump to 1D78.
-The next section can be read as
+The section immediately after that flag check can be read as

 ```
 a = read_map(84) # input engine temp, output rpm/40
 if rpm > a OR 4D > 12:
-	set 24h.4
+	set 21h.4
 	4D = 0
 	start reducing cranking enrichment...
 else:
 	apply the full cranking enrichment from Map 83/8
 ```

+Thus 21h.4 just keeps track of whether the phasing out of this enrichment has been triggered or not.
+This is necessary because we might exceed the rpm threshold, but then dip back below it again.
+This flag ensures that the phase out will continue anyway.

 The counter 4D gets incremeted in the real time part of the code, when the fuel injectors are fired.

 Map 84 contains 15 (i.e. 600rpm) for all entries.
-Thus if either
-we have fewer than 12 rotations and we still haven't hit 600rpm, we will keep the full enrichment from Map 83/8.
-But if either of those conditions has been met, that triggers a phasing out of cranking enrichment, which is the only really complicated part of the fuel adjustment routine.
+You might think that if the rpm is this high, then the cranking flag 23h.2 wouldn't be set, so we couldn't even be in this section of the code at all (due to the 23h.2 check back at 1D44).
+But while 23h.2 is initially set when the rpm is measured at 160rpm, it's not cleared until the rpm exceeds a much higher temperature dependent threshold, which is at least 720rpm (determined by Map 3).

 So we'll dig into that phase-out part next.
 It's based on the combination of two maps, 85 and 86, both of which are straight lines that slope downwards with increasing temperature.